 Where infractions are easily remedied, staff work to avoid formal or legal action, which can result in costly fines, penalties and legal fees.
 Staff work with willing landowners to resolve violations with on-site remediation or through a restoration or compliance agreement.
 Restoration Agreements are negotiated with willing landowners where the alleged infraction can be fully removed from the regulated area.
 Compliance Agreements are negotiated with willing landowners for violations that have the potential to meet Conservation Halton policies and regulatory requirements.

-When a landowner is unwilling to enter into an agreement and where, in the opinion of staff, the unauthorized development is likely to affect the control of flooding, erosion, dynamic beaches, pollution or conservation of the land, more formal actions are considered.
-Through formal proceedings, staff endeavour to negotiate a settlement, wherever possible.
+When a landowner is unwilling to enter into an agreement and where, in the opinion of staff, the unauthorized development is likely to affect the control of flooding, erosion, dynamic beaches, or unstable soil and bedrock, and the activity is likely to create conditions or circumstances that, in the event of a natural hazard, might jeopardize the health or safety of persons or result in the damage or destruction of property; more formal actions are considered.

 In order to ensure compliance, Conservation Halton staff may undertake inspections of approved permits.

-A contravention of Ontario Regulation 162/06 may occur when:
+A contravention of the Conservation Authorities Act and Ontario Regulation 41/24 may occur when:

 When a violation is identified, Conservation Halton staff will make every effort to work with the landowner and/or agent to remove and/or restore the affected area through compliance processes.
 Where the landowner and/or agent is unwilling to resolve issues, Conservation Halton may lay charges and initiate court proceedings.